News

 [2013 Tour Photos]

-The Richmond Battlefields Association held its annual meeting at our new Beaver Dam Creek Battlefield site.
-Despite torrential rains from Tropical Storm Andrea, members followed historian Mike Andrus on a tour of the bluff overlooking Beaver Dam Creek and learned of the June 26, 1862, fight that took place there.
+RBA held its annual meeting at our newly acquired Beaver Dam Creek battlefield site.
+Despite torrential rains brought by Tropical Storm Andrea, dedicated members followed historian Mike Andrus for a tour of the bluff overlooking the creek.
+The presentation detailed the intense combat that occurred on this ground on June 26, 1862, providing members with a firsthand look at the strategic terrain of the first major engagement of the Seven Days Battles.

 June 2012